About the Nanga:

 Nanga Options and Upgrades:

 The Nanga is another pen style that allows for a few upgrades and options.
-You could add metal accent bands to the base of the cap, or add a HIDDEN RING clip (see the Tortoise Shell).
-The accent bands are available in several finishes (24k gold, nickel or Rhodium, and come in a variety of diameters with widths from 1 to 4mm (n 1mm increments).
+You could add metal accent bands to the base of the cap, or add a slot-mounted clip with a hidden ring (see the main page for a few pens made with this type of clip).
+The accent bands are available in several finishes (24k gold, nickel and Rhodium, and come in a variety of diameters with widths from 1 to 4mm (1mm increments).
 As stated above, you can also upgrade your pen with a 14k or 18k gold nib.
+For the fans of the Nanga MAGNUM, I also have a souce for the larger #8 nibs.
+However they are only available in the BOCK style nibs in 18k Gold or Titanium Semi-Flex.
+Contact me if you are interested.

-I also offer a variety of hand-made Pen Props and Pen Buttons.
+Miscellaneous items...
+I also offer a variety of other items: a) hand-made Props and Buttons for pens as well as Cuff-links in a variety of styles.
 You can order a Pen Prop in a material to match your pen, or any one of the wooden styles made in a variety of stained or dyed colors.
 The Pen Buttons are available for any of the clipless pens.
+The Cuff-links are available in a variety of styles and finishes and can be ordered with your choice of insets.

 About this Material:

 This material is another of the original Conway Stewart (CS) colors called Blue Stardust.
-It's a solid color, but has sort of a pearl additive much like some Alumilite.
-The name is very fitting, because the pearl "twinkles" when the light hits it.
-However the material is 2-sided, with a "bright" side, and a "dark" side.
+It's a solid color with a pearl additive much like some Alumilite, but with the addition of small silver flakes.
+The name is very fitting, because the combination of pearl and silver flakes causes the surface to "twinkle" when the light hits it.
+Although it's a single color, the material is '2-sided', with a "bright" side, and a "dark" side.
 The bright side is reminiscent of dark starry night sky.
 The dark side is void of stars, and the color is very close to black.
 If you like the look, but not a fan of blue, it also available in RED Stardust.
 When I received it, because it looked much like Alumilite, I thought it would machine like Alumilite (Alumilite is a softer acrylic, so it usually machines easily).
 But I quickly found that this stuff was VERY HARD and tough to turn.
 I had to use carbide tools to shape it, and even with those, it was slow going.
 However despite the hardness, I was able to sand and polish it to get a nice glossy scratch-free finish.
 So I think the material should be very durable.

 This Pens Specifications: